+All cash consideration Number of shares of BHS common shares outstanding as of May 14, 2010 electing all cash Cash consideration per common share outstanding 37 \$13.15 Total cash paid to BHS shareholders making all cash election \$ 490 consideration or not making an election Cash consideration per common share outstanding 7 \$12.75 Total cash paid to BHS shareholders making a mixed election or not making an election \$ 95 Total cash consideration \$ 585

+Stock consideration

-All cash consideration Number of shares of BHS common shares outstanding as of May 14, 2010 electing all cash 37 \$13.15 Total cash paid to BHS shareholders making all cash election \$ 490 Number of shares of BHS common shares outstanding as of May 14, 2010 electing mixed consideration or not making an election 7 \$12.75 Total cash paid to BHS shareholders making a mixed election or not making an election \$ 95 Total cash consideration \$ 585 Stock consideration All cash consideration Number of shares of BHS common shares outstanding as of May 14, 2010 electing all cash Exchange ratio 37 0.7562 Tyco shares issued to BHS shareholders making an all cash election 28 All stock consideration 20 Number of shares of BHS common shares outstanding as of May 14, 2010 electing all stock 1 1.0951 Exchange ratio 1.0931 Mixed cash/stock consideration 1 Number of shares of BHS common shares outstanding as of May 14, 2010 electing mixed 7 consideration or not making an election 7 0.7666 Tyco shares issued to BHS shareholders making a mixed election or not making an election 6 Total Tyco common shares issued 35 Tyco's average common share price on May 14, 2010 \$ 38.73 Total stock consideration Fair value of BHS stock option, restricted stock unit and deferred stock unit replacement awards (1) \$ 27 Total fair value of consideration transferred
+All cash consideration 27 Number of shares of BHS common shares outstanding as of May 14, 2010 electing all cash Exchange ratio 37 0.7562 Tyco shares issued to BHS shareholders making an all cash election 28 Number of shares of BHS common shares outstanding as of May 14, 2010 electing all stock Exchange ratio 1 1.0951 Tyco shares issued to BHS shareholders making an all stock election 1 Number of shares of BHS common shares outstanding as of May 14, 2010 electing mixed consideration or not making an election 7 Exchange ratio 0.7666 Tyco shares issued to BHS shareholders making a mixed election or not making an election 6 Total Tyco common shares issued 35 Tyco's average common share price on May 14, 2010 \$ 38.73 Total stock consideration \$ 1,362 Fair value of BHS stock option, restricted stock unit and deferred stock unit replacement $awards^{(1)} \dots$ \$ 27 Total fair value of consideration transferred \$ 1,974

-Represents the fair value of BHS stock option, restricted stock unit and deferred stock unit replacement awards attributable to pre-combination service issued to holders of these awards in the acquisition.
+(1) Represents the fair value of BHS stock option, restricted stock unit and deferred stock unit replacement awards attributable to pre-combination service issued to holders of these awards in the acquisition.
 The fair value was determined using the Black-Scholes model for stock option awards and Tyco's closing stock price for the restricted and deferred stock unit awards.
 The fair value of outstanding BHS stock-based compensation awards that immediately vested at the effective time of the acquisition was attributed to pre-combination service and was included in the consideration transferred.
 In addition, there were certain BHS stock-based compensation awards that did not immediately vest upon completion of the acquisition.
 For those awards, the fair value attributed to post-combination service is being recognized as compensation expense over the requisite service period in the post-combination financial statements.